Post

 Jennie (Kim Jennie) — The First to Arrive, 2010

-At 14, she convinced her parents to let her return to Seoul to pursue music instead of a law school path in the US.
-She auditioned for YG performing Rihanna’s “Take a Bow” and became the first trainee in what would eventually become BLACKPINK.
+At 14, her mother had considered sending her to the US for further schooling, but Jennie chose instead to return to Seoul to pursue music.
+She auditioned for YG and became the first trainee in what would eventually become BLACKPINK.

 She spent nearly six years as a trainee — the longest of any member — waiting for a debut that kept getting delayed.
 She has said she genuinely feared she would never debut at all.